alexdascal/DevOps_code_challenge/README.md

 When you are done, you will provide us access to your fork.

 # Extra Points
-Not going the extra mile will not weigh negatively on the evluation of this challenge.
-But we highly value anyone that is willing to go that extra mile.
+Not going the extra mile will not weigh negatively on the evluation of this challenge, but we highly value anyone that is willing to go that extra mile.
 * Create a self-healing mechanism for any of the three services involved.
 Anything that gets the job done is acceptable.
 (HINT: We use SystemD)
 * Containerise HAProxy as well.
-* Make your set-up fully scalable.
+* Make your set-up fully scalable to be able to deploy as many service instances as we can think of.
 When creating your code, you always have to option to cater it to the given situation, but going the extra mile to make everything agnostic and re-usable will help you and your collegues on the long run.

 # Questions
 #### What scripting language can I use?